socialratnesh/external_share/learn.rst

 More flexible than class operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Another way to package a singleton's functionality is to use class operations (that is, static member functions in C++).
+Another way to package a singleton's functionality is to use class operations (that is, static member functions in cpp).
 However, this makes it hard to change a design to allow more than one instance of a class.
-Moreover, static member functions in C++ are never virtual, so subclasses cannot override them polymorphically.
+Moreover, static member functions in cpp are never virtual, so subclasses cannot override them polymorphically.

 Permits refinement of operations and representation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^